DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/SOP/FRTraining.md

 parent: SOP
 ---

-# First Response Medical Roleplay Training Guide
+# First Response Training Guide

 This training roadmap outlines the core competencies and milestones required to build knowledge and confidence as a **First Response** medical roleplayer.